Complaints Procedure — Gardeners Dalston and Local Gardening Services

 Scope and purpose: This statement sets out the scope of complaints we can consider, the expected timings for responses and the roles responsible for investigation.
 We aim to be transparent about what constitutes a complaint — examples include unsatisfactory workmanship, missed appointments, damage to property, or failure to follow agreed instructions.
 Routine service queries are handled separately from formal complaints.

-Photograph of gardening tools and a service checklist How to raise a concern: Customers should raise complaints in writing where possible, including a clear description of the issue, dates, and any relevant photographs or documents.
+A close-up view of a gardener's hands wearing gloves, watering a lush garden bed with a metal watering can.
+The garden features a variety of flowering plants, including pink, yellow, and purple blossoms, with green foliage and long, narrow grass-like leaves.
+In the background, there are additional plants and blurred greenery, suggesting a well-maintained outdoor space typical of gardens in Dalston.
+The scene is illuminated by natural daylight, indicating a bright, possibly sunny day, and highlights the care involved in outdoor gardening and lawn maintenance services offered by Gardeners Dalston.
+The arrangement of plants and flowers creates a vibrant and healthy garden environment, emphasizing the importance of regular watering and plant care in creating attractive outdoor spaces within the London area.
+How to raise a concern: Customers should raise complaints in writing where possible, including a clear description of the issue, dates, and any relevant photographs or documents.
 If written communication is not possible, an oral account can be submitted and will be recorded.
 We prioritise clarity; please state whether you are seeking remediation, a refund, or simply a formal acknowledgement.

 Initial acknowledgement and timeframe: On receipt we will acknowledge your complaint within 3 working days.
 An initial assessment will identify whether the matter requires urgent action (for example, a live safety risk or major property damage).
 For typical service complaints, we aim to provide a substantive update within 10 working days, and a final response within 20 working days wherever possible.